architect/functions/_changelog.md

 ### Added

+- Added support for `arc.http` to accept either async or callback functions
+  - This is not a breaking change, and `arc.http.async` will remain as a legacy code path
+  - Moving forward we suggest passing all middleware through `arc.http`, which will figure out whether to run in async or callback mode
+  - Note: pass only callback or async middleware, but not both.
+Don't drink and drive, and don't mix async primitives.
 - Added support for JWE session encryption customization
   - Configure by adding an env var named `ARC_APP_SECRET_ALGO` with a value of `A256GCM` (default if not specified), `A192GCM`, or `A128GCM`